 These short programs take advantage of the interim between summer and autumn quarters.

-For 2015, several faculty from the School of Nursing are leading Exploration Seminars in Korea, New Zealand and Thailand.
+For 2016, several faculty from the School of Nursing are leading Exploration Seminars in India and Thailand.
 For more details, see:

 Additional Exploration Seminars can be found on the UW's Study Abroad website.